The Indian community in Australia

 - Business migration, skilled migration, tertiary study and family reunions are driving the numbers

-- Hindu and Punjabi have made it into the top 10 languages spoken in Australia (2016 Census)
+- Punjabi has made it into the top 10 languages spoken in Australia (2021 Census)

 For more detailed metrics and consumption habits contact us